Alvis Stalwart: Design

-The Stalwart is a frameless vehicle with an all welded waterproof hull - the hull is the vehicle chassis.
+The Stalwart is a frameless vehicle with an all welded waterproof hull - the hull forms a punt chassis.
 The engine is situated under the load deck in the rear of the hull and the gearbox with transfer box and differential forward of this.
-The load deck is open-topped with large drop down panels on either side and rear.
+The load deck is open-topped with large drop-down panels on either side and rear.
 Waterproof seals ensure that these will not leak when in the water.
 The cab has the driver's position in the centre, and a seat for a passenger on the left side of the cab or either side on some models.
 The cab can only be entered through roof hatches.
 The dropping side windows are emergency escape hatches.

-The Stalwart can carry 5 tonnes of stores, or tow 10 tonnes.
+The Stalwart can carry 5 tonnes of stores.
+Early press releases in Commercial Motor suggests it could tow 10 tonnes.
+But trial reports by MEXE showed it could easily handle 7.5 ton.

 In the water it can be driven at about 6 knots by vectored thrust water-jet propulsion units.

 The drive system, which includes the all-wheel drive, multiple gearboxes, and the water propulsion units, is complex and needed a lot of maintenance.
 When the amphibious qualities became unnecessary, it was common for the water jets to be removed to reduce weight and maintenance.

 The Stalwart's over-terrain capabilities come from the fact that the six-wheel-drive system lacks differentials, using simple bevel gears to transmit drive.
-A centre mounted no-spin differential allows a certain amount of slip between the two sets of wheels on each side of the vehicle on hard surfaces, but there is no allowance for rotational speed differences between front and rear.
+A centre-mounted no-spin differential allows a certain amount of slip between the two sets of wheels on each side of the vehicle on hard surfaces, but there is no allowance for rotational speed differences between front and rear.
 The centre no-spin unit allows the wheels on either side of the vehicle with most grip to drive when off-road.
 This has the effect of making the vehicle appear to crab (move from side to side) when negotiating muddy conditions, thus making the Stalwart a true six-wheel-drive vehicle, with three wheels locked together and turning at the same speed.